heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 - SMTP security concerns.
 - How is an email sent and received from one client to another through multiple SMTP servers.
-- Using a SMTP mock server to test your application.
+- Using a SMTP mock server to test your email invoices without sending real emails.

 ##### Elements to improve for next year